-We use our phones and computers daily – for flipping through articles, swiping up on Instagram stories or texting our friends via Messenger.
-What most of us don’t realize is that we’re engaging with micro-interactions just by performing such trivial tasks.
-They’re everywhere, in each well-designed device, app, website and feature.
+We use our phones and computers daily – for flipping through articles, swiping up on Instagram stories or texting our friends via Facebook Messenger.
+Most of us don’t realize that we’re engaging with micro-interactions just by performing such trivial tasks.
+They’re everywhere, implemented by designers, in each well-designed device, app, website and feature.

-In this article, I’m going to talk about what are micro-interactions, why are they important and how they influence the finished product.
-Also, I’m going to use our experience to tell you how do we know when and where to implement motion to support usability, what tools we use, and again, a bit about our cooperation with developers.
+In this article, I’ll talk about micro-interactions – what are they, why are they important in this digital world and how they influence the finished product.
+Also, I’m going to share our experience on how UX/UI designers know when and where to implement motion to support usability and what tools we use.
+Also, I’ll talk a bit about our cooperation with developers.

 Knowing that, let’s talk about its structure.
-There are four parts of micro-interactions – trigger, rules, feedback, and loops/modes.
+There are four parts of effective micro-interactions – trigger, rules, feedback, loops and modes.

-In this part of the article, I’ll discuss what should we pay attention to while building micro-interactions and provide you with useful tips so that they are not only well-designed but also practical.
+In this part of the article, I’ll discuss what we should pay attention to while building micro-interactions and provide you with useful tips so that they are well-designed and practical.
+What are the rules of micro-interaction?

 Let’s see what are the other benefits of well-designed subtle animations, as they also:

-When there’s a lack of time or budget, we use ready-to-use animations.
-For this, we use LottieFiles, which is an Android, iOS, React Native and Web library.
+When there’s a lack of time or budget, we use ready-to-use, open platform animations.
+For this, we use LottieFiles, which is an Android, iOS, React Native and Web open platform library.
 It facilitated our collaboration with developers since it also acts as a plugin and allows us to export our animations from After Effects to Lottie JSON, that’s to code form.
 Thanks to this, the quality of the animation is much better on the website without adding extra KB.

-When it comes to animations that we create, the first thing we do is consult developers about our idea, if it’s doable (mostly, it’s the case of whether or not we fit into a project budget).
+When it comes to animations that we create, we first consult developers about our idea, if it’s doable (mostly, it’s the case of whether or not we fit into a project budget).
 When we get a green light, we get to work.
 If not, we talk it through and try to find a solution.
 Sometimes, we simplify the animation – the quality stays the same, but it’s easier to implement.
-The last stage is exporting the animation to the code form and sending it to the developer along with how it should look like so that there wouldn’t be any misunderstandings.
+The last stage is exporting the animation to the code form and sending it to the developer along with how it should look so that there wouldn’t be any misunderstandings.

-Sometimes developers create part of micro-interactions, especially when it requires some minor changes in code, such as the change of a color button.
-There are also times when developers do all the work, and we provide them with visuals, so how the animations should look like and all the necessary information, e.g. to make the movement more natural.
+Sometimes developers create part of a micro-interaction, especially when it requires minor code changes, such as changing a colour button.
+There are also times when developers do all the work.
+We provide them with visuals, so how the animations should look like and all the necessary information, e.g., making the movement more natural.
 And then, by constant communication and giving feedback, we refine the animation.

-Interested in seeing our designs?
+Interested in our designs?
 Check out our Dribbble profile.